Isayso/VideoLinkSafe/README.md

 # Video Link Safe

 0.6.3
-Youtube channel link can be imported as playlist with hotkey and D&D.
+Youtube channel link can be imported as playlist with hotkey and D&D. (link must have an ID in link like UC....)

 0.6.2
 save any internet links with screenshot as thumbnail.